Illustration of Lokalise APIv2 in practice

 Listing translation keys

-The next thing I would like to do is assign a new translation task to our contributors: specifically, I would like them to translate English texts into French.
+The next thing I would like to do is assign a new translation key tasks to our contributors: specifically, I would like them to translate English texts into French.
 However, in order to do that, we firstly have to fetch translation key ids to add to the task.
 Therefore, let’s perform this step now.

 In Ruby